ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/SearchGameplay.rst

     `Cartoon by XKCD <http://xkcd.com/1002/>`__

+Other examples of the ways that search can be used to solve problems we think of as requiring "intelligence" can be seen in the way that computers play games.

-Our basic search algorithm can also be modified to play games.
-A computer can examine every possible move, then each possible response, to look for the optimal move in any situation.
+Our basic search algorithm can be used to play games by thinking of each possible arrangement of pieces as a location and the moves that can be made as "steps" from one location to another.
+A computer examines the states that can be reached by every possible move, then each possible response to each of those moves, then each possible counter-counter move, etc... to look for the optimal move in any situation.
 This produces an upside down tree like structure like we saw with the eight puzzle.
 Here is what it might look like for Tic-Tac-Toe:

 .. image:: Images/tictactoe.png
     :width: 325